NaiveRed/ML2018_410321135/README.md

 # NDHU Machine Learning Course

-:school: The practice and assignments of machine learning course in NDHU.
+The practice and assignments of machine learning course in NDHU.

 ## [Assignment 1: Image Decryption using Linear Percetpron](Assignment1)